natemc/qicq/README.md

 auto x = sum/=7/take/=1.0/7; // x is not quite 1.0
 ```

 Keep in mind that compound assignment has lower precedence than all other operators except the comma operator.
-You will sometimes need () around the whole expression using /= operator:
+So, when using /= you will sometimes need () around the subexpression:

 ```
 cout << (sum/=7/take/=1.0/7) << '\n';